trinodb/trino/plugin/trino-open-policy-agent/README.md

 OPA must return a response containing a boolean `allow` field, which will determine whether the operation is permitted or not.

 The plugin will pass as much context as possible within the OPA request.

-We will add better documentation on the specific combinations of fields in the requests soon!
-But for now, you can simply run OPA in verbose mode and see what requests are coming in from Trino.

-The tests for this plugin also showcase certain queries.
+A simple way of checking what data is passed in from Trino is to run OPA locally in verbose mode.

 ### Query structure